Back to Civil Defense Museum Main

 I received an e-mail from Larry Price from Seattle in Feb 2005 concerning this photo.
 Here are Mr.Price's comments.....

-I have a photo of the RCM cabinet above on the controls page of my Thunderbolt Restoration.
+I have a photo of the RCM cabinet above on my Thunderbolt Information Page.

 I would like to thank the Assistant Emergency Management Director of Fort Worth Texas for sending this photo.
 Fort Worth's new siren system is installed and the old sirens were taken down in 2007.